Big ideas from this week’s episode:

 John Williams: And I’m John Williams.

-Paula Williams: And we are ABCI, your team [LAUGH] of aviation marketing consultants.
+Paula Williams: And we are ABCI, your team [LAUGH] of international aviation marketing consultants.

 John Williams: Together with a whole group of guys working in the background behind us.